-Landlord and Tenant Law - Sri Lanka Compared to Asia
+Landlord and Tenant Law in Sri Lanka compared to Asia

 Sri Lanka: Landlord and tenant laws

 The amount of control the landlord has over his property, measured on a five-point rating scale:

 - Pro-tenant = -1

 - Strongly Pro-tenant= -2

 We look at factors such as the following: